 What is the maximum number of weeks for which an individual qualifying for Pandemic Unemployment Assistance (PUA) can receive benefits?

-An individual can receive benefits for a maximum of 39 weeks, including regular UI and extended benefits under any federal or state law, though additional extended benefit weeks could be added later.
+An individual can receive benefits for a maximum of 39 weeks.
 Also, there is no waiting week.

 Denials and appeals